Late effects of pelvic radiotherapy

 Lymphoedema after pelvic radiotherapy

-Lymphoedema is swelling that develops because of a build-up of fluid in the body’s tissues.
-This happens when the lymphatic system, which normally drains the fluid away, is not working properly.
+Lymphoedema is swelling caused by a build-up of fluid in the body tissues.
+It happens when the lymphatic system is not working properly.
+This can be after damage from cancer or cancer treatment.

 Pelvic radiotherapy sometimes causes lymphoedema in the legs, pelvic area or genitals.
 The swelling can develop weeks, months or even years after cancer treatment.